 What cities were chosen and why?
-Information collected prior to the site visits (newspaper accounts, magazine articles, agency reports, telephone calls, other sources) initially indicated a relationship between the size of cities and the likelihood of finding serious problems with gangs or groups.
+Information collected prior to the site visits (newspaper accounts, magazine articles, agency reports, telephone calls, other sources) initially indicated a relationship between the size of cities the likelihood of finding serious problems with gangs or groups.
 (The larger the city, the more likely the existence of gang problems.)
 Subsequent analysis suggested that the size of the metropolitan area (the "Standard Metropolitan Statistical Area" or "SMSA" delineated by the U.S. Census) showed a more direct relationship than the size of the municipal city itself.
-Size of metropolitan area was thus taken as the major basis for initial selection of cities.
-Table II lists the 15 largest SMSA's, ranked by size, as given by the 1970 Federal Census: asterisks indicate cities visited.
+Size of metropolitan area was thus taken as the major basis for selection of cities.
+Table II lists the 15 largest SMSA's, ranked by size, as given by the 1970 Federal Census; asterisks indicate cities visited.

-Table II shows that site-visits were made to 11 of the top 15 Metropolitan areas.
-A 12th city, New Orleans, was also visited, due primarily to reports of serious problems with youth violence in the city, and also to broaden regional representation (Northeast, 4; Midwest, 4; South, 2; Far West, 2).
-In a 13th city, San Diego, a single interview was conducted, and findings from this city do not appear in most subsequent tabulations.
+Table II shows that site-visits were made to 11 of the top

+15 Metropolitan areas.
+A 12th city, New Orleans, was also

+visited, due primarily to reports of serious problems with youth violence in the city, and also to broaden regional representation city, San Diego, a single interview was conducted, and findings from this city do not appear in most subsequent tabulations.